 Medical staff at the site of the crash of a Ukraine passenger jet shot down by the Iranian military outside Tehran, Iran on January 8, 2020

-Two missiles brought down the Boeing 737-800 soon after it took off from Tehran’s Imam Khomeini international Airport, killing all 176 passengers and crew.
+Two missiles brought down Ukraine International Airlines Flight 752 soon after it took off from Tehran’s Imam Khomeini international Airport, killing all passengers and crew.
 More than 100 of the victims were Iranian citizens.

-Zarif said Iran is ready to pay compensation, with the settlement as a step to alleviate grief.
+Zarif replied that Iran was ready to pay compensation, with the settlement as a step to alleviate grief.

 However, Kuleba noted that it would be “possible to start calculating the amount of compensation” only “after establishing all the facts about the tragedy”.

 Canada, home to many of the victims, echoed the Ukrainian position.

 Foreign Affairs Minister François-Philippe Champagne said in a statement that “negotiations on reparations” are the best avenue available “to hold Iran accountable for its action”.

 Iran’s Transport Minister Mohammad Eslami maintained that a final report on the crash had been sent to countries participating in the investigation.